-When it comes to the list of spring and summer purchases, a pretty dress ranks pretty high.
-You know the style: one that’s chic with an of-the-moment silhouette, but also incredibly easy to toss on with a few accessories for an A-plus outfit.
-While there are a few timeless cuts out there (ahem, black midi dresses), there are a few fresh spring-dress trends we’re especially into this season.
-Alternatively, there are also a smattering in our wardrobes that we may consider storing away (for now) in favor of said new styles.
+When it comes to the list of spring purchases, a pretty dress ranks pretty high.
+You know the style: one that’s chic with an of-the-moment silhouette, but also incredibly easy to toss on with a few accessories for a foolproof outfit.
+While there are plenty of timeless cuts out there, there are a few fresh spring dress trends we’re especially into this season.
+Alternatively, there are also a smattering in our wardrobes that we may consider storing away (for now) in favor of some fresh new styles.

-To showcase further, we rounded up the top dress styles we’re excited about, while also highlighting the picks we're not as into (all based on personal preference, of course).
+To dive in further, we rounded up the top editor-approved dress styles we’re excited about for the season ahead, while also highlighting the picks we're not as into (all based on personal preference, of course).
 Keep scrolling for a bit of spring dress inspiration.

 Not as Into: Basic Floral Dresses